 ACCEO is the Association of Caravan and Camping Exempted Organisations

 We represent Caravan & Camping Clubs who hold a Certificate of Exemption issued by one of three authorities -

 Natural England is an executive public body sponsored by DEFRA (The Department for Environment, Food and Rural Activities), or

 The Scottish Government (Housing Markets Supply Division)

 An elected Committee of unpaid officers runs the Organisation on behalf of the member Clubs.

 What is ACCEO?

-The Association of Caravan & Camping Exempted Organisations is a group of over 200 rallying clubs all of whom hold a Certificate of Exemption.
+The Association of Caravan & Camping Exempted Organisations is a group of rallying clubs all of whom hold a Certificate of Exemption.
 A Committee is elected from Association Members to represent the combined interests of the clubs at all levels.
 Further information is available HERE

 What does the Association Do ?